 #Magnificent Marketplace Raised Front Plaza Booth S

-The Editors’ Association of Canada promotes professional editing as key in producing effective communication.
+Editors Canada promotes professional editing as key in producing effective communication.
 Our 1,500 members are salaried and freelance, working with individuals and organizations in the corporate, technical, government, not-for-profit, academic and publishing sectors across the country and around the world in English and French.
 Many offer a wealth of editing-related services to their clients and employers.
 Editors Canada supports professional development through seminars, online training and conferences; promotes and maintains high standards of editing through certification and reference publications; helps in-house and freelance editors to network and collaborate; and cooperates and partners with related associations in areas of common concern.
+Editors Nova Scotia

 #Magnificent Market Place Booth E